Rights of Patients in Mental Health Facilities & Re-Entry to the Community

 This pub is for people on a Lanterman-Petris-Short (LPS) Act hold.
 It tells you about your right to consent to medication.
 In an emergency, someone else decides if you have to take medication.
 When a court decides you are not able to consent, someone else decides for you.
 This pub tells you about the law.

 We call people with mental health disabilities in the criminal justice system the forensic mental health population.
 Sometimes we treat them like civilly committed people.
 At other times like criminals.
-This pub tells you about the five main types of forensic commitments.
+This publication tells you about the five main types of forensic commitments.
 It tells you about your rights.
 It is a guide for patients, advocates and lawyers.

 This pub tells you about your rights when you are “incompetent to stand trial.”
 “Incompetent to stand trial” means you cannot understand the legal proceedings or help your lawyer.
 It tells you how long you will have to stay in a hospital.
 It tells you how often the court reviews your case.